 If you aren't enrolled in auto-pay with your lender, you could also simply pay more than is required each month by your regular due date.

 Step 3: Make Sure You Aren’t Advancing Your Next Payment Due

 Before you hit the “pay now” button on your extra payment, you have to establish that it should be applied to your loan right away, rather than being treated as a payment for next month that you’re sending in early.
 Otherwise, that extra amount may only advance the due date for your next payment rather than help lower your principal right then.
 If you’re paying online, your servicer will likely give you the opportunity to opt out of advancing the due date when you make an overpayment.

-If paying online isn’t an option or you can’t confirm through the website how your payments are being applied, calling in to a representative to process your payment over the phone is the next best option, says Miller.
+If paying online isn’t an option or you can’t confirm through the website how your payments are being applied, call in to a representative to process your payment over the phone.

-That way, you can communicate that you do not want to advance your next payment, as well as specify which particular loan you are targeting the extra payment for.
+Communicate that you do not want to advance your next payment, and specify which loan you are targeting the extra payment for.
 (If you don’t do this and you have multiple loans under one lender, they may end up spreading out the overpayment among all the loans.)
 “It’s a pain and you might have to call once a month, but it’s the only way to really ensure that your payment gets applied properly,” he adds.

-Mailing in your extra payment should be a last resort, warns Miller, because you open yourself up to a greater chance the lender will not process the payment as requested.
-But if snail mail is your only option, be sure to note which loan the extra payment is for by writing the loan ID number on the check.
+Mailing in your extra payment should be a last resort, warns Miller, because there's a greater chance the lender will not process the payment as requested.
+But if snail mail is your only option, note which loan the extra payment is for by writing the loan ID number on the check.
 And most importantly, include a cover letter with specific instructions that indicate how to apply your extra payment.
 You can download the Consumer Financial Protection Bureau’s sample letter to fill out and mail to your servicer.

 Step 4: Double Check Your Statement